Rhap Salazar: Career

 In 2015, Rhap partnered with four other former WCOPA medalists and winners to form the group 5thGen.
 Aside from Rhap (who competed in 2009), the members include Rose Marielle Mamaclay, Reymond Sajor, Reydan "RJ" Buenagua, and Lady Dayana Onnagan.
 Under 5thGen, the group released their hit song, “Contagious”, performing it on the Wish Bus (part of Wish 107.5 FM).

 5thGen performed at EuroPop 2016 Gala Night held in Berlin, Germany.

 In 2017, Rhap performed his single “Now or Never” live at YouTube’s FanFest event in Manila.
 Later that same year, a student asked him via Twitter if he would sing at their Science Summit Camp.
 He surprised the students at City of Mandaluyong Science High School with a live performance during their acoustic night.

 In May 2019, Rhap performed Calum Scott's "You Are The Reason" at LoveYourself's “Love Gala: Courage Amplified” fundraiser.
 Love Gala 2019 was a charity event supporting HIV awareness and education.
 The event was held in Quezon City.
 Later that year, Rhap became a finalist on It's Showtime's singing competition, Tawag ng Tanghalan Celebrity Champions.

 In 2021, Rhap returned to ABS-CBN's It's Showtime as the hidden celebrity performer on “Hide and Sing!”.

 In 2022, Rhap released his single, “Barely Breathing” (co-written with his partner), performing it on the Wish USA bus in Los Angeles, California (an extension of Wish 107.5 FM).

 In April 2023, Rhap performed for Sam Smith’s album release party of Gloria on “ALL ACCESS: Sam Smith The Glor-Yacht Party” in Pasay, alongside drag queen Eva Le Queen.
 In June, Rhap sang a medley at LoveYourself’s Pride Night.
 In October, Rhap released his pop anthem, “Won’t Change” (produced by his partner).
 He was awarded "Outstanding TikTok LIVE Singer," at TikTok's Creators' Night in December.
 The event was hosted in Manila with a Black and White Avant-garde theme.

 In 2024, he performed for Kapisanan Ng Pagkakaisa alongside Tuesday Vargas at the Tapusan Festival.
 He also reunited with his bandmate Rose Marielle Mamaclay and fellow singer Jex de Castro to perform a series of sold-out shows titled "Best of 3".
 Rhap ended the year with a performance at a night market in Al Rigga, Dubai.

 In 2025, Rhap joined the ensemble of Side Show: The Musical, marking his first appearance in musical theater.
 Rhap performed at Mendez Day in Mendez-Nuñez, Cavite, sharing the stage with Michael Pangilinan, Khel and the Yudawans, Daryl Ong, and Rajih Mendoza before a packed audience.
-Rhap returned to Dubai to perform at the Al Rigga Night Market and RT Restobar.